angular/angular/aio/content/guide/animations.md

-The callbacks receive an `AnimationEvent` that contains contains useful properties such as `fromState`, `toState` and `totalTime`.
+The callbacks receive an `AnimationEvent` that contains useful properties such as `fromState`, `toState` and `totalTime`.

 Those callbacks will fire whether or not an animation is picked up.